mtcs-io/mtcs/readme.md

 ### What's the base?
-MTCS is built on top of some of the most modern technologies in the web:
+MTCS is built on top of some of the most modern technologies in the web: to kickstart things, its based on Laravel Boilerplate
 * Laravel
 * Webpack
 * Vue.js